What are the best things to do in Zakopane in winter, how to find winter wonderland in Poland and why Tatra mountains hiking in winter is the best?

 Daylight is much shorter in winter and we were running out of time.
 The Kasprowy was in the clouds and the people who we met on their way down suggested that we probably need crampons if we want to go there.

-Instead, we went to the Black Lake nearby in order to have a look at the frozen water and the mountains towering above it (more practical info at the bottom of the article).
+Instead, we went to the Black Lake nearby in order to have a look at the frozen water and the mountains towering above it (more practical info at the bottom of the article)

 The next day in the morning we decided to go for a small stroll in the morning before leaving the city – we decided to visit Strazyska Valley, which is very close to the Basecamp 2 hostel.

 Strazyska Valley goes until it reaches the glade, where you have an amazing view of Giewont – one of the most famous mountains.
-Few steps further, there is a big waterfall Siklawica – normally producing big noise of falling water, but this time it was entirely frozen and looked magical.
+A few steps further, there is a big waterfall Siklawica – normally producing big noise of falling water, but this time it was entirely frozen and looked magical.
 The walk is very easy and it can be done with any experience.

 Alex concluded, that the views are like from Narnia, and we felt again like in a fairytale.
 Snow hats were sitting on the rocks, trees bending under the cold weights, twigs looking like chubby barrels dressed in the white snowy fluff – so pretty.